-A sharp deterioration of market conditions, stronger-than-expected supply chain issues
+A sharp deterioration of market conditions with longer-than-expected supply chain issues

-A sharp interest rate rise, the short-term and strong FX volatility Changes in the current geopolitical scenarios preventing also M&A or aggregation deals within Europe
+A sharp interest rate rise in the short term and strong FX volatility Changes in the current geopolitical scenarios preventing also M&A or aggregation deals within Europe

 Leonardo is a global high-tech Aerospace, Defence and Security company.
-The consolidated industrial capabilities, together with outstanding human capital and constant attention to innovation, have led the Group to become one of the top ten players in the world in Aerospace, Defence and Security, with 2021 revenues of €4.15 billion, 85% coming from international markets.
-A sustainable business approach and a disciplined financial strategy are the main company.
-The consolidated industrial capabilities, together with 85% coming from international markets.
-A sustainable business approach and a disciplined financial strategy are the main pillars on which the company is based on the creation of value for all the stakeholders.
+The consolidated industrial capabilities, together with outstanding human capital and constant attention to innovation, have led the Group to become one of the top ten players in the world in Aerospace, Defence and Security, with 2021 revenues of € 14.7 billion, 85% of which deriving from international markets.
+A sustainable business approach and a disciplined financial strategy are the main pillars on which is based the creation of value for all the stakeholders.

-26.41 Free float (%) 3.8
+Mkt price (€) 26.41 Free float (%) 65.0

-No. of shares 3.6 Major shareholding Government of Italy
+No. of shares 57.1 Major shr (%) 30.2

-52Wk range (€) 6.6/13.6 (%) 30.2
+52Wk range (€) 13.6 / 13.6 Governance 30.2

 Reuters LDOF.MI Bloomberg LDO IM

-Performance (%) Absolute vs. FTSE IT All Sh vs. FTSE IT All Sh
+Performance (%) Absolute Rel.
+FTSE IT All Sh

 -1M -1M 10.2

--3M 29.6 -3M 24.1
+-3M -29.6 -3M 24.1

 -12M 89.8 -12M 65.8